ClickHouse/ClickHouse/docs/en/query_language/functions/json_functions.md

 ## JSONExtractArrayRaw(json[, indices_or_keys]...)

-Returns an array with parts of JSON array.
+Returns an array with elements of JSON array, each represented as unparsed string.

 If the part does not exist or isn't array, an empty array will be returned.